 1.5.
 Each day of the Event follows a set, marked Course with Teams changing through varying disciplines at designated Transition Areas.

 1.6.
-Teams are provided with Duffle Bags containing mandatory equipment needed for each Stage of the Event.
+Teams are provided with Duffle Bags which, will be used for the mandatory and personal equipment needed for each Stage of the Event.
 Duffle Bags will be transported by the Event Officials to designated Transition Areas.
-Duffle Bags are to be returned to Teams at the end of Day 1 so that they may be repacked, ready for transportation to the beginning of Day 2.
+Duffle Bags are to be returned to Teams at the end of Day 2 so that they may be repacked, ready for transportation to the beginning of Day 3.

 1.7.
 Teams must provide items of Mandatory Equipment that will be used on certain stages of the race.
 A complete list of all mandatory equipment can be found at: https://defiance.events/resources-au/equipment-au/.

 1.9.
-Day 2 will commence as a mass start.
+Teams will commence Day 3 together in a mass start.

 1.10.
-Event Officials will transport teams to the Start Line in Tully from Mission Beach on Day 1.
-Event Officials will additionally transport Teams back to Mission Beach from the Finish Line at the end of Day 1.
+Event Officials will transport teams to the Start Line in Cardstone from Mission Beach on Day 2.
+Event Officials will additionally transport Teams back to Mission Beach from the Finish Line at the end of Day 2.